-The photosynthesis rate can be linked to chlorophyll-a measurements (Table 4) which were done during the field work at the Alqueva reservoir.
-In July 2018, when DO measurements began, concentration of chlorophyll-a ranged from 1.754 to 2.98 mg m-3 in water ML (0-3 m).
-Further, when autumn bloom occurred in September, chlorophyll concentration significantly increased and reached 14.036 mgl-1 at the surface, and came back to values of 2.309 mg m-3 in November.
+The photosynthesis rate can be linked to chlorophyll-a measurements (Table 4) which were done during field work at the Alqueva reservoir.
+In July 2018, when DO measurements began, concentration of chlorophyll-a ranged from 1.754 to

+2.98 mgl-1 in water ML (0-3 m).
+Further, when autumn bloom occurred in September, chlorophyll concentration significantly increased and reached 14.036 mgl-1 at the surface, and came back to values of 2.309 mgl-1 in November.
+LAKE2.0 model solves DO concentration assuming a constant chlorophyll-a concentration of 2.3 mgl-1.
 ALOP field campaign ended in December 2018 but the work on stations and the Montante platform maintenance continued, so in January and February 2019 samples from water surface layer were taken.
-The sample of January 15 showed no traces of chlorophyll-a in water which is related to very low DO concentration in this period (Fig. 9).
-The measurements of chlorophyll-a in water sample taken on 2nd of February showed the value of 1.3 mg m-3.
+The sample of January 15 showed no traces of chlorophyll-a in water which is related to very low DO concentration in this period (Fig. 10).
+The measurements of chlorophyll-a in water sample taken on 2nd of February showed the value of 1.3 mgl-1.
 It corresponds to the relative increase of oxygen producers in water, and hence, DO concentration.

-Analysis of DO profiles (Fig 10) shows similar results.
-Distribution of oxygen with depth are well represented by the model for July and September profiles, while in December and February with no stratification in temperature and oxygen LAKE2.0 model overestimates DO on up to 2.5 mg l^{-1} .
+Analysis of DO profiles (Fig 11) shows similar results.
+Distribution of oxygen with depth are well represented by the model for July and September profiles, while in December and February with no stratification in temperature and oxygen LAKE2.0 model overestimates DO on up to $2.5 \text{ mg } 1^{-1}$.
 March profiles (1 and 29) show good similarity in measured and simulated values.